Is file sharing or torrents illegal or legal?

 Notice: Computer Hope is not meant to be used as legal advise or representation.
 This document is general information to assist users who've asked this question on our site.

 Is file sharing illegal?

 No, it's 100% legal.
 In no state in the United States or in any other country is file sharing illegal.
-However, if you're sharing content that is protected by copyrights to other users it is illegal.
-Below are some good examples of where file sharing becomes illegal in many places around the world.
+However, if you're sharing copyrighted content with other people, this is considered illegal.
+Below are some good examples of when file sharing becomes illegal in many places around the world.